KUTlime/Ultimate-Temperature-Library/README.md

 CURRENTY IN DEVELOPMENT.

 # Introduction
-The Ultimate Temperature Library brings complex funcionality when working with temperatures to .NET world.
+The Ultimate Temperature Library brings complex functionality when working with temperatures to .NET world.
 Kelvin, Celsius, Fahrenheit, Rankine, Delisle, Newton, Réaumur and Rømer in one library!

 # Main features